 According to HealthyStuff.org, researchers evaluated the level of toxic chemicals in 36 different cell phones and found chemicals of concern in every single one.
 These chemicals included lead, bromine, cadmium, mercury and chlorine and are linked to serious complications including cancer and birth defects.

-This case is made from non-toxic, latex-free, healthcare-grade, silicone rubber.
+Although not as pretty as the options above, this case is made from non-toxic, latex-free, healthcare-grade, silicone rubber.
 And it’s extremely durable.

 I would love to hear about any non-toxic iPhone cases that you have found!